OuroborosSoftwareFoundation/BedivereKnx/README_en.md

 ### Interfaces

 This sheet stores interfaces information.
 Left blank for default broadcast routing interface `224.0.23.12:3671`.

+**Note**: Only one USB interface is allowed, no need to fill InterfaceAddress for the USB interface.

 | Column           | Type                             | .NET Type                            | Caption           |
 | ---------------- | -------------------------------- | ------------------------------------ | ----------------- |